About The Cheyne Gang

 12:15-1:45pm on alternate Mondays

 Innerleithen Parish Church,

 Reidvale Community Centre

 Edinburgh groups meet on Mondays during the day

-The Dennistoun and Bridgeton groups meet on alternate Wednesday afternoons
+The Dennistoun group meets on alternate Tuesday afternoons

 For full details please contact one of the team - details on the Contact page of this site